Health and Fitness

 Get sufficient rest and rise early

 A restful night of sleep refreshes the body.
 Develop the habit of sleeping enough and rising early.
 If you were already stressed out the day before, a lack of rest will have a cumulative effect on your job and home life.
-Eventually, your irritation at work increases, your mental capacity declines, and your disposition at home deteriorate.
-You have no energy left to enjoy life.
+Eventually, your irritation at work increases, your mental capacity declines, and your disposition at home deteriorates.
+You have no energy left for enjoying life.

 Balance your work schedule

 Why clog the highways with 9-to-5 workers when you can work a ten-to-six or eight-to-four shift instead?
 Check out alternative shifts that meet your lifestyle, depending on your company’s policies.
-Choose one that will assist you to in eliminating energy-draining tension and alleviating your travel troubles.
+Choose one that will assist you to /*eliminate energy-draining tension and alleviate your travel troubles.

 Share your vehicle